earth-system-radiation/pyRTE-RRTMGP/README.md

 ### Installation with pip

 You also have the option to build and install the package with pip.
-This should work with macOS and Linux systems.
+This should work with macOS and Linux systems but requires you to install the system dependencies manually.

 #### Mac OS